Dado Charging Station Build

 Key Features

-What distinguishes a dado charger from regular saw blades?
+What distinguishes a dado setup from regular saw blades?

-• Adjustable Width: Most dado chargers allow adjustments to the cutting width.
+• Adjustable Width: Most dado sets allow adjustments to the cutting width by adding or removing chippers.
 This is crucial for creating snug-fitting joints.

 • Stacked Blades: Many models use a series of stacked blades and chippers.
-Blades handle the outer cuts, while chippers clear the material in between.
+The outer blades handle the clean shoulder cuts, while chippers clear the material in between.

 • Consistent Depth: Ensures that the dado cuts are of a uniform depth, providing a cleaner fit for joints.